Save SA Farmers' Livestock - Giant Hay Bales appeal

 Track Our Trucks and Deliveries

-Friday 13 June 2025 - Another 40 Tonne of sheep feed pellets will support farmers across the Eyre Peninsula region, including 2 separate Farms in Kalanbi and individual farms in Uworra, Charra, Ceduna, Lock and Tumby Bay.
+Friday 13 June 2025 - Another 40 Tonne of sheep feed pellets delivered to support farmers across the Eyre Peninsula region, including two farms in Kalanbi as well as farms in Uworra, Charra, Ceduna, Lock and Tumby Bay.

 This Friday 13th June Delivery will make a total of 1,088 Hay Bales delivered since 24th February ...
 652.8 Tonne, plus a further 160 Tonne of high nutrition, high protein Sheep Pellets.